 UI vs UX vs Graphic Design

-UI Design is about the interactive elements on a website like clickable buttons, timeline animations, drop-down menus, feedback forms, and styling options which users make use of to navigate or execute events on the site.
+- UI Design: UI Design is about the interactive elements on a website like clickable buttons, timeline animations, drop-down menus, feedback forms, and styling options which users make use of to navigate or execute events on the site.

-UX Design is about designing experiences which centre around the use of interactive elements or the UI.
+- UX Design: UX Design is about designing experiences which centre around the use of interactive elements or the UI.
 UI is like a vehicle which carries UX design.
 The UI is the vehicle while the UX is your customer.
 UX Design involves the design of creating user personas, task analysis, and journey flows, wireframing, prototyping, and research and validation.
 The goal of UX design is to successfully walk users through user experiences without them finding any dead ends.